OW-HGR/Debt-and-investment-quarterly/README.md

 The coverage date is then added to each input table.
 The 20 input tables are then stacked into one table.

 ### Step 2: standardise coding of entities and variables
 The second script `02 debt standardise.R` deals with the issue of stylistic variation between releases.
 First, a lookup table is loaded that contains all the variations of the names of LAs that was found in previous releases of the debt and investment series, and their standardised form.
-This lookup is included in this repo.
+This lookup is included in this repo, in the `Libraries` folder.
 Here is a sample:

 |`original_LA_name`|`continuity_LA_name`|
 |---|---|